18 Important Travel Tips for Super Seniors and Young Alike!

 2- Take the unnecessary weight off your backpack

 Traveling with excessive weight can often lead to unnecessary strain on our bodies.
 Whether it’s due to personal preference, because you take donations (my lifestyle), you need to take extra walking aids, shoes, or the need to bring essential items, we often find ourselves burdened with heavy luggage.
 However, it’s important to be mindful of the impact this can have on our backs, vertebrae, disks, ligaments, and muscles.
 In such situations, it’s crucial to make wise choices, such as opting for luggage with wheels to alleviate the pressure.
-Leave behind non-essential items in particular when you already landed at your destination and take a day trip or so.
+Leave behind non-essential items, particularly when you have already landed at your destination and are taking a day trip or so.
 Leave that makeup, extra camera lenses, dress shoes, and heavy water bottles.
 Instead, opt for a simple plastic water bottle and a lightweight, foldable tote bag.
 By making these small adjustments, we can ensure a more comfortable and hassle-free travel experience.

 3- Make sure there is a lift/elevator and or ramps available